-In 2016, the CDC published guidelines for prescribing opioids for chronic pain (Dowell et al., 2016).
-Within the guidelines, the CDC recommends that clinicians should consider urine drug testing prior to discontinuing opioids to determine possibility of withdrawal.
-The CDC also recommends that "when prescribing opioids for chronic pain, clinicians should use urine drug testing before starting opioid therapy and consider urine drug testing at least annually to assess for prescribed medications as well as other controlled prescription drugs and illicit drugs (recommendation category: B, evidence type: 4)."
-The CDC states that "urine drug tests can provide information about drug use that is not reported by the patient.
-In addition, urine drug tests can assist clinicians in identifying when patients are not taking opioids prescribed for them, which might in some cases indicate diversion or other clinically important issues such as difficulties with adverse effects" (Dowell et al., 2016).
+In 2022, the CDC updated guidelines for prescribing opioids for pain (Dowell et al., 2022).
+Within the guidelines, the CDC recommends that clinicians should consider toxicology testing for care management.
+The CDC also recommends that "when prescribing opioids for subacute or chronic pain, clinicians should consider the benefits and risks of toxicology testing to assess for prescribed medications as well as other prescribed and nonprescribed controlled substances (recommendation category: B, evidence type: 4)."
+The CDC states that "toxicology testing should not be used in a punitive manner buts should be used in the context of other clinical information to inform and improve patient care," but specifically for urine drug testing, "urine toxicology tests do not provide accurate information about how much or what doses of opioids or other drugs a patient took...Detailed considerations for interpretation of urine toxicology test results, including which tests to order and expected results, drug detection time in urine, and drug metabolism, have been published previously" (Dowell et al., 2022).

-Concerning the frequency of urine drug testing, they state, "While experts agreed that clinicians should use urine drug testing before initiating opioid therapy for chronic pain, they disagreed on how frequently urine drug testing should be conducted during long-term opioid therapy.
+Concerning the frequency of urine drug testing, in their 2016 guideline, the CDC stated, "While experts agreed that clinicians should use urine drug testing before initiating opioid therapy for chronic pain, they disagreed on how frequently urine drug testing should be conducted during long-term opioid therapy.
 Most experts agreed that urine drug testing at least annually for all patients was reasonable.
 Some experts noted that this interval might be too long in some cases and too short in others, and that the follow-up interval should be left to the discretion of the clinician.
 Previous guidelines have recommended more frequent urine drug testing in patients thought to be at higher risk for substance use disorder.
 However, experts thought that predicting risk prior to urine drug testing is challenging and that currently available tools do not allow clinicians to reliably identify patients who are at low risk for substance use disorder" (Dowell et al., 2016).